·

 1. Chemical and Biological Control

-Breneria (formerly Erwinia) represents a serious threat to walnut plantations.
+Brenneria (formerly Erwinia) represents a serious threat to walnut plantations.
 Although there is no completely effective treatment for advanced cases, proper management of the plantations and the strict application of agro-technical measures can significantly reduce the risk of infection and limit the spread of the disease.
 Regular monitoring of trees and the use of integrated control methods are recommended to reduce production losses and maintain the health of walnut orchards.